yakovenkoroman1993/nodejs-helper/README.md

 # nodejs-helper

 Note!
-It needs, to add nodejs in common envirioment.
+It needs, to add nodejs in common environment and to install docker engine.

 ```sh
 nodejs